 Robot lawn mowers are very safe as there are mechanisms to keep them from causing harm to you or your family.
 Robotic lawn mowers feature a cutting system or technology that is different from the conventional ones, reducing the risk of injury caused by their blades.

 This article will discuss how robot lawn mowers work and the safeguards they have in place.
 It will also compare the safety risks between conventional lawn mowers and robotic lawn mowers.
 This will help you decide whether getting a robot lawn mower would be a good decision for your family.

 How do they work?

 A robot lawn mower would work its way around your lawn, cutting grass without you having to push or operate it.
 It cuts the grass into fine clippings but does not collect them.
 Instead, it scatters these clippings to decompose so that the nutrients could go back to the soil.

 A lithium-ion battery powers most robot lawn mowers and they come with their own charging station.
 The high-end models can be scheduled, and they will leave their charging stations without any prompt from you, begin mowing, and then go back to their stations or docks when they are done or when they need to charge again.
 This type of mower can do the job even if you are not home.

 The lower-end mowers cannot charge by themselves, so you will have to carry them to their docks yourself.
 You will also need to push a button for them to start cutting your grass.

-How do robot lawn mowers determine the boundaries of your lawn?
+How do robot mowers determine the boundaries of your lawn or grass?

 If your lawn has not yet been fenced in, you don’t have to worry about your robot mower running off or going beyond your property.
 Most robot mowers come with a perimeter wire that you will install into place.